pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ShowTurtle, Sierpiński, Sleep, St
 Tada,
 and Write

+Our Circle Command Verb is part of the Import Turtle tradition in Python.
+I'd guess you'll find our Arc & Repeat Command Verbs simpler to work with.
+Presently, I know our Code for the Circle Command doesn't produce correct output

 <!-- Omitting Down, Pe, Up on purpose, for we not-implement those on purpose -->